FeixueQin/NFLDepthCharts/README.md

     ```bash
     dotnet restore
     ```
-- Make sure the SQLite has been install correctly
+- Make sure the SQLite has been installed correctly
     1. Run the DB to see if there is any data in the tables.

 - If the DB is empty, run the following SQL script